quixio/quix-docs/docs/platform/glossary.md

 Quix also supports any binary blob data.

-With this data you can stream, process and store any type of audio, image, video or lidar data, or anything that isn’t supported with time-series, event, or metadata types.
+With this data you can stream, process and store any type of audio, image, video or lidar data, or anything that isn’t supported with time series, event, or metadata types.

 ## Code Samples